awslabs/observation-extractor/README.md

 ## Where does it fit?

-You can use Observer as a local script for ad-hoc extractions or as a component in data ingestion pipelines.
+You can use Observation Extractor as a local script for ad-hoc extractions or as a component in data ingestion pipelines.
 The CLI provides simple interface that you can use in evaluation, tuning, and scaled ingestion.

 ## What does this look like on AWS?